victrme/Bonjourr/README.md

 ## 👋 Get in touch

-Check out [our Telegram group](https://t.me/BonjourrStartpage) where we discuss ideas, features and bug reports.
-You can also [send us an email](mailto:bonjourr.app@protonmail.com) or follow us [on Bluesky](https://bsky.app/profile/bonjourr.fr) :)
+Follow us [on Bluesky](https://bsky.app/profile/bonjourr.fr) or check out [our Telegram group](https://t.me/BonjourrStartpage) where we discuss ideas, features and bug reports.
+You can also [send us an email](mailto:bonjourr.app@protonmail.com) :)

 <br>